FREQUENTLY ASKED QUESTIONS

 Taking a course is fine but what about after?
 How can I continue without the support of the community I’ve worked with for the eight weeks?

+(We are planning an online resource for ongoing support.)
 There will be continuing classes once a month to refresh your practice and a list of practice centers in the community will be made available.

 Is this a religious program?
 Is there scientific evidence for this program?